Hero Background

 The implementation of CMMC 2.0 is guided by two essential regulations:

 32 CFR: Establishes the CMMC program, laying the groundwork for the entire framework.
-This rule is set to be finalized and officially enacted in December 2024.
+This rule is now finalized and governs the CMMC program.

 48 CFR: Modifies the DFARS to mandate CMMC compliance within DoD contracts.
-The final rule is anticipated to be released in the second quarter of 2025, paving the way for the inclusion of CMMC requirements in future solicitations.
+The 48 CFR rule is now finalized, enabling CMMC requirements to be included in DoD solicitations.

 This dual-regulation strategy facilitates a systematic and gradual implementation, providing Defense Industrial Base (DIB) organizations sufficient time to adjust.